Salzburg Zoo at the palace Hellbrunn

 You can get from the center of Salzburg by bus No. 25 or by taxi in 10-15 minutes.

-If you are traveling with children, then I will be happy to offer you my guide services for a comfortable walk-in Hellbrunn.
-In addition to the zoo, we will visit the Tricky Fountains, the hunting palace, the filming location of The Sound of Music, and hike the hill of Hellbrunn.
-Visit the Hellbrunn palace can be as a separate tour or as part of the car-walking city tour of Salzburg.
+If you are traveling with children, I will gladly offer you my guide services for a comfortable walk-in Hellbrunn.
+In addition to the zoo, we will visit the Tricky Fountains, the hunting palace, The Sound of Music filming location, and hike the hill of Hellbrunn.
+Visit the Hellbrunn palace as a separate tour or as part of the car-walking city tour of Salzburg.